csc-training/hip-programming/streams/02-streams-asynckernel/README.md

 After running the code, you will use `rocprof` and Perfetto, to validate that your kernels are executing concurrently on the GPU.

+Note that we do not execute any host to device memory copies in this program, and all kernel data is generated directly on the GPU.

 ## Instructions

 In this exercise, you will modify the `main()` function to: